keboola/developers-docs/cli/installation/index.md

         make build-local

-4. The installation script will show you the location of the built binary (e.g. `target/kbc_darwin_amd64/kbc`).
+4. The installation script will show you the location of the built binary (e.g., `target/kbc_darwin_amd64/kbc`).

 ## Next Steps